 3 | Neither over-protect nor under-protect

-You can gently nudge your child out of his comfort zone by talking about anxiety-provoking situations, going over worst-case scenarios, and brainstorming appropriate reactions to these scenarios: “What’s the worst thing that can happen?”
+You can gently nudge your child out of her comfort zone by talking about anxiety-provoking situations, going over worst-case scenarios, and brainstorming appropriate reactions to these scenarios: “What’s the worst thing that can happen?”
 “What do you think would happen if…?”
 “What can you do if…?”

 4 | Manage your own anxiety